 This fabulous and famous little place is covered in scallop shells left by pilgrims.
 Here is the gang, standing in the entryway, Elle, Norm, Miguel, Rich and Nadine.

 The proprietor, Luis, used to give the shells out, but now you have to purchase them for a small fee, in order to write your name and hang your shell.
 Luis will also play music from your country of origin, once he knows where you are from.
-I think he played John Denver for us!
+He played John Denver for us!
 We sang "Rocky Mountain High" at the top of our lungs.
 Even Miguel knew the song.

 We had a rip-roaring time here, and it's well worth the stop for the camaraderie.
 The Rincón del Peregrino is also a bar, so we took advantage of obtaining a café con leche and a bite to eat.
 There is not much else in this town!